ineiti/cybernode/README.md

 - [Bittorrent](https://en.wikipedia.org/wiki/BitTorrent) - for sharing data in a distributed system
 - [Tor](https://www.torproject.org/) - anonymity online
 - [Veilid](https://veilid.com/) - an Open Source, distributed application framework

+# Changelog

+2024-02-22 - frontend
+- Fully mocked serving of webpages
+  - rewrite links to local pages to load them in the onepage app
+  - rewrite style-sheets so that they only apply to the page
+  - rewrite references to images so that they are loaded from cybernode

+2024-01-12 - backend
+- Increase / decrease mana with every tick
+  - done, make sure it's all correctly wired up with respect to Alive messages from the simulator and the web.
+- Replace U256 with NodeID, NodeSecret, and Mana types

+2023-12-23 - backend
+- Add names to nodes
+- remove `online` field from `Node` - they should be added / removed using the `Trusted`